Did you know?

 Habitat

-Mixosaurus fossils have been found primarily in Germany and Switzerland, suggesting it may have had a relatively restricted geographic range.
-It likely swam in open waters but may have ventured into shallow areas like coastal wetlands.
+Mixosaurus and phalarodon fossils were found primarily in Alaska, Canada, Italy, Indonesia, Nevada, Svalbard, Germany, and Switzerland, suggesting it may have had a relatively restricted geographic range.

 Diet

-Mixosaurus was a predator that likely fed on various small fish, squid, and other marine creatures.
+It had sharp teeth, well-suited for catching and gripping slippery prey.
+Simultaneously, its strong flippers might have been utilized to grab and hold onto prey while swimming.
 Its long, slender snout and large eyes suggest it may have hunted small, fast-moving prey in the open ocean, such as schools of fish or agile squid.

-Like other ichthyosaurs, Mixosaurus also likely had a high metabolic rate and required a steady food supply to fuel its activities.
+Like other ichthyosaurs, Mixosaurus also had a high metabolic rate and required a steady food supply to fuel its activities.
 Its diet would have played a crucial role in its survival and may have impacted the evolution of its unique features, like the long snout and large eyes.

 Reproduction

-It is also thought that Mixosaurus, like other marine reptiles of its time, may have had a relatively slow reproductive rate.
 Female Mixosaurus likely produced only a small number of offspring during their lifetime.
 Besides, the young would have required significant care and protection to survive in the harsh marine environment.

 The mating behavior of Mixosaurus needs to be better understood.
 However, available evidence suggests that males may have competed for access to females and that courtship displays may have played a role in mate selection.